 Aram of Meru Puri transforms from a 12 year old kid into a 17 year old teenager by coming in contact with darkness.

 There's a borderline example in DNAngel—the main hook of the story is that Daisuke transforms into his alter-ego, Dark, when he experiences the feelings of being in love.
 Dark looks older and is much taller (to the point that Daisuke gets into the habit of wearing clothing that is too big for him).
-However, Dark is also presented as his own individual, who has appeared in the men of Daisuke's family for several generations.
+However, Dark is also presented as his own individual, who has appeared in the men of Daisuke's family for over four hundred years.

 In Dorothy of Oz, Mara ages ten years and gains the powers of a witch whenever she uses the boots given to her by Selluriah.
 Her hair also turns white and her eyes turn gold, for some reason.